nyvia-projects/docs/README.md

 - Personal portfolio
 - Freelance IT and Software services advertisement
-- Initially with with React.js, but now Next.js 13
+- Initially built with React.js, but now Next.js 13

 #### **Bringing [Techmetrica](https://techmetrica.org) to life**